symphonylyh/3D/Segmentation3D/notes/segmentation_guide/pointgroup-setup.md

 * Data augmentation: elastic distortion.
 Elastic distortion has a granularity and magnitude, see points3D [doc](https://torch-points3d.readthedocs.io/en/latest/src/api/transforms.html#torch_points3d.core.data_transform.ElasticDistortion).
 The description of elastic distortion can date back to this [paper](https://cognitivemedium.com/assets/rmnist/Simard.pdf).
 In [Minkowski Engine paper](https://arxiv.org/pdf/1904.08755.pdf), they mentioned "Since the dataset is purely synthetic, we added various noise to the input point clouds to simulate noisy observations.
 We used elastic distortion, Gaussian noise, and chromatic shift in the color for the noisy 4D Synthia experiments".
 Our synthetic dataset may apply these too. **Train distort, Val and Test don't distort.**
 * Crop: if the number of points exceed the threshold, partial scene is cropped. **Train and Val crop, Test doesn't crop**.
 * Merge: one data sample is a scene, and the batch will merge multiple scenes together.
 Therefore, in each forward pass the dimension of the batch may differ.
 The instance label accumulates.
 For example, scene A and B both have instances 0-10, then scene B instance label will become 11-20. `batch_offsets` is the cumulative batch start point ID, `locs` (N, 4) is (batch_id, x,y,z) for all points.
 * Voxelize: Pointgroup divide with voxel size 0.02m, i.e. multiple the coords by 50.
 The coords are passed to CUDA operations, see [`pointgroup_ops.py`](../../PointGroup/lib/pointgroup_ops/functions/pointgroup_ops.py) for the API.
 This is a wrapper around the compiled CUDA code in PG_OP.
 The real CUDA code is under `lib/pointgroup_ops/src/voxelize/voxelize.cu`.
 To further understand the code, in `voxelize.cpp` `SparseGrids` is a Google spatial hash structure that maps a voxel coord (x,y,z) to a voxel index (linearized ID).
 In `voxelize_inputmap()`, points hash into voxels.
 The number of active voxels (M, voxels that contain at least one point) and the list of points inside each voxel are recorded.
 SpConv allows different modes: mode 0=guaranteed unique 1=last item(overwrite) 2=first item(keep) 3=sum, 4=mean.
 PointGroup uses mode 4=mean.
-It seems this mean doesn't mean average, it still`input_map or p2v_map` maps point ID to voxel ID (N-to-1 map), `output_map or v2p_map` maps back (1-to-N) map.
+It seems this mean doesn't mean average, it still`input_map or p2v_map` maps point ID to voxel ID (N-to-1 map), `output_map or v2p_map` maps back (1-to-N) map. **Train, Val, Test all does this.**

 ### Train